Selling to Florida Cash Homebuyers: Tips from Experts

 Clients in search of lower taxes

-Florida is one of only nine states without an income tax.
+Florida is one of only eight states without an income tax.
 Niakan has a fair number of clients who own their own businesses, are considering selling a company, or have a large number of stock options and choose to move to Florida for the lower tax liability.
 In many cases, these buyers have enough cash to purchase a home outright in exchange for long-term tax savings.

 Snowbirds